 When Philip came to Nathanael to bring him to Jesus (John 1:45), he introduced him as the one that Moses and the prophets had written about.
-This reference to Moses was probably to Deuteronomy 18:15 when Moses says that God will raise up for them a prophet like Moses himself.
+This reference to Moses was probably to Deuteronomy 18:15 where Moses said that God would raise up for them a prophet like Moses himself.
 The reference to the prophets could have been any of a number of passages looking forward to the Messiah.
 Philip’s intent here was to equate Jesus with the new Moses, David returning to claim his throne, their promised deliverer.

-Later, in Mark 10:35-37, James and John request to sit at Jesus right and left when he comes into his kingdom.
-Clearly they are anticipating an earthly kingdom with Jesus on the throne.
+Later, in Mark 10:35-37, James and John requested to sit at Jesus right and left when he came into his kingdom.
+Clearly they were anticipating an earthly kingdom with Jesus on the throne.
 And they were vying for the places on honor on his right and left.

-And in Acts 1:6, after Jesus’ resurrection, the disciples ask if he was now ready to restore the kingdom to Israel.
-Through the three plus years the disciples had followed Jesus they have never given up hope of an earthly kingdom.
+And in Acts 1:6, after Jesus’ resurrection, the disciples asked if he was now ready to restore the kingdom to Israel.
+Through the three plus years the disciples had followed Jesus they had never given up hope of an earthly kingdom.
 While their hopes had died at the cross, they were raised to new levels at his resurrection.

 Teaching about the Kingdom of God